Amofe2/TechDevHubAssessment/README.md

 ## Rules

-When you're ready for us to review your submission, create a pull request to this repository and request a review from [@Amofe2](https://github.com/Amofe2).
+When you're ready for us to review your submission, create a pull request to this repository and request a review from [@Amofe2](https://github.com/Amofe2) and [@osupersunny](https://github.com/azadeh467).

 To make sure your submission has the best chance of success, you should do the following: